serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/InsertableAttribute/InsertableAttribute.md

 | --- | --- |
 | insertable | True to make field insertable |

+## Remarks

+Controls if this field is editable in new record mode.
+When used with fields, turns on or off the insertable flag.

 ## See Also

 * class [InsertableAttribute](../InsertableAttribute.md)